ut-ims-robotics/ros_training/source/day5/moveit_config.rst

       :width: 600pt

 On *Robot Poses* tab, click on *Add Pose* to create one predefined pose for your robot.
 Based on your preference, choose the joint values and name for the pose.
-The final view on the ** tab could look as follows.
+The final view on the *Robot Poses* tab could look as follows.

    .. figure:: ../_static/pics/moveit_setup_05-after2.png
       :width: 600pt